 The Philadelphia Citizen, a nonprofit news site that produces solutions-based journalism with an eye to igniting civic engagement, is looking for experienced Philadelphia-based writers who are critical thinkers, with a passion for telling stories that are civic-minded; problem-solving; contextual; and smart.
 Please send brief bio and links to articles to firstname.lastname@example.org.

 Internship positions are available in every department for the fall and spring.
-All positions offer the opportunity to help shape a one-year-old publication whose mission goes well beyond journalism: To make Philadelphia better by giving Philadelphians the tools and inspiration to become more civically-engaged.
+All positions offer the opportunity to help shape a two-year-old publication whose mission goes well beyond journalism: To make Philadelphia better by giving Philadelphians the tools and inspiration to become more civically-engaged.
 Having a small, dedicated staff means interns can contribute well beyond just their job descriptions, gaining experience in journalism, nonprofits, startups and civic engagement.

 Editorial interns will:

 - Help with the research and writing of articles on The Citizen website, with opportunities to contribute articles on a variety of topics related to Philadelphia

 - Attend editorial meetings with editors and writers to brainstorm story ideas

 - Take on various tasks related to content on the website

 - Have a voice in how stories are presented on the site, with the opportunity to weigh in on editorial decisions

 Please send a letter of interest, a brief bio and clips if you have them to email@example.com.